DA's Morning Tip

 Tanking by any other name doesn’t smell so much.

-Send your questions, comments and drinking cups for our finger-challenged email@example.com.
+Send your questions, comments and drinking cups for our finger-challenged friends to email@example.com.
 If your e-mail is funny, thought-provoking or snarky, we just might publish it!

 BY THE NUMBERS

 4 — Timeouts that will be eliminated after the league’s Board of Governors approved several rule changes last week at its annual meeting.
 Many of the changes are designed to help speed up the flow of games.
 The new rules will eliminate the now-mandatory timeouts after the first dead ball following the nine-minute mark in the second and fourth quarters, and will limit teams to seven total timeouts apiece from their current nine.

 $25,200,000 — Outlay (including potential non-guaranteed money late in the deals) Utah spent last week signing veterans Thabo Sefolosha, Jonas Jerebko and Ekpe Udoh, who will try and help fill the void created by Gordon Hayward’s departure to the Celtics.